raspberrypilearning/fruit-salad/en/step_2.md

 --- task ---
 Try out your project by clicking on the bowl to add pieces of fruit.

-The **Ingredient** sprite moves from the menu to the mouse pointer, creates a stamp and then moves back to the menu, this happens quickly so you don't see it move!
+The **Ingredient** sprite moves from the menu to the mouse pointer, creates a stamp and then moves back to the menu.
+This happens quickly so you don't see it move!

 You won't be able to create a stamp by clicking on the menu as the menu stops you doing this.
 The 'add' message only gets broadcast if you click on the Stage.